-- Disposable gloves, extra-long gloves are helpful for when you need to help pull a kid.
+- Disposable gloves, preferably extra long which are helpful if you need to help pull a kid. (where to buy)

-- Nipples and bottles (these nipples screw easily to standard water bottles)
+- Nipples and bottles.
+I like these nipples which screw on easily to standard water bottles. (where to buy)

-- Colostrum supplement or some that is frozen from previous goats who may have lost a baby is helpful.
-We milk the mother goat and bottle feed whenever a baby isn’t nursing or in other cases, such as having multiples born to one doe.
+- Colostrum supplement, or some that is frozen from previous goats who may have lost a baby is helpful. (where to buy)

 We also make this electrolyte for a weak baby.

-- 1-2 tbsp. of either sea salt or baking soda
+- 1-2 tablespoons of either sea salt or baking soda

 - 1 cup apple cider vinegar

-Mix well and drench or allow the goat to drink from bottle.
+Mix well and drench or allow the goat to drink from a bottle.

 Basic Baby Goat Care